insanity54/nanowrimo2017_practice/all.md

 Marth felt like another thing was different about this projection.

 "The Admirite, perhaps?", Marth looked around at what was usually black, but this time a light blue.
+A feeling of comfort was present in the blue, but here there seemed to be something more.---
+layout:    myLayout
+title:	   "Day 7"
+---

-A feeling of comfort was present in the blue, but here there seemed to be something more.The Admirite provided a feeling of powerful natural forces, strong like a hurricane's wind yet peaceful like a flowing river.
+The Admirite provided a feeling of powerful natural forces, strong like a hurricane's wind yet peaceful like a flowing river.
 The feeling Marth felt was more like something within his own mind was out of place.

 "A person?", Marth thought of one explanation, although he was sure he was alone on this rocky planet.